canjs/can-view-import/docs/static.md

 @page can-view-import.pages.static Static Imports
 @parent can-view-import.pages

-Static imports reflect direct dependencies of this template.
-Most uses of [can-view-import] will be to static imports.
+Static imports reflect direct dependencies of the template.
+Most uses of [can-view-import] will be for static imports.

 To make your import be static, it *must* be self closing like `/>`.

 ## Example

+These `can-import` and ES6 import examples are equivalent:

 ```
 <can-import from="mymodule" />
 ```

-which is equivalent to a ES6 import like:

 ```
 import from "mymodule";